-- (1) When the purchase or condemnation of real property for public use requires the removal or relocation of personal property, located either upon the part taken or upon the larger parcel from which the part taken is severed, the owners of such personal property shall be entitled to compensation from the acquiring body for their actual costs necessarily incurred in removing and relocating their personal property; provided, however, that such compensation for the total of such actual costs shall not exceed twenty-five per cent (25%) of the sums paid for the acquisition.
-For the purposes of this section the sums paid for the acquisition shall be deemed to include the value of the part taken and the severance damages (less special benefits), but shall not include interest or other compensation paid as a result of the taking of immediate possession by the condemnor.
-In the event the total costs claimed exceed the twenty-five per cent (25%) limitation herein provided for, such distribution of the available fund as may be equitable shall be made among the claimants. - (2) If the real property is the subject of a condemnation action, the claim for reimbursement shall be presented by a memorandum specifying the actual costs necessarily incurred, and verified by the oath or declaration of the party or his attorney or agent, which memorandum shall be served upon the condemnor and filed in the condemnation action.
-The time for filing such memorandums shall expire ninety days after the date on which the property is vacated by the last occupant.
-The date of vacation shall be fixed by affidavit of any party filed in the action.
+(1) When the purchase or condemnation of real property for public use requires the removal or relocation of personal property, located either upon the part taken or upon the larger parcel from which the part taken is severed, the owners of such personal property shall be entitled to reimbursement from the acquiring body for their actual costs necessarily incurred in removing and relocating their personal property or, in lieu of such actual costs, such amount as may be agreed upon by the condemnor and condemnee, either before or after removal from the premises; provided, however, that such reimbursement for the total of such actual costs shall not exceed twenty-five per cent (25%) of the sums paid for the acquisition. the purposes of this section the sums paid for the acquisition shall be deemed to include the value of the part taken and the severance damages (less special benefits), but shall not include interest or other compensation paid as a result of the taking of immediate possession by the condemnor.
+In the event the total costs claimed exceed the twenty-five per cent (25%) limitation herein provided for, such distribution of the available fund as may be equitable shall be made among the claimants.
+The foregoing limitation shall not apply in cases where the taking of property is for a term only or to any amounts mutually agreed upon by condemnor and condemnees.

+(2) If the real property is the subject of a condemnation action, the claim for reimbursement shall be presented by a statement of claim specifying the actual costs necessarily incurred, and verified by the oath or declaration of the party or his attorney or agent, which statement shall be served upon the condemnor and filed in the condemnation action.
+The time for filing such statements shall expire ninety days after the date on which the property is vacated by the last occupant.
+The date of vacation may be fixed by affidavit or declaration of any party filed in the action.

-If the condemnor is dissatisfied with the costs claimed on any memorandum, or if the costs in the aggregate exceed the twenty-five per cent (25%) limitation hereinabove provided for, the condemnor within thirty days after the time for filing of claims has expired or after the judgment fixing the award has become final, whichever is later, shall serve and file its notice of motion for an order fixing the amount of the disputed claim or claims, or making an apportionment of the fund, or both.
+If the condemnor is dissatisfied with the costs claimed on any statement, or if the costs in the aggregate exceed the twenty-five per cent (25%) limitation hereinabove provided for, the condemnor within thirty days after the time for filing of claims has expired or after the judgment fixing the award has become final, whichever is later, shall serve and file its notice of motion for an order fixing the amount of the disputed claim or claims, or making an apportionment of the fund, or both.
 Thirty days' notice of the hearing shall be given to the claimants, and the notice shall specify the condemnor's objections or other basis for the motion.
-Upon the hearing the court shall make appropriate orders for payment to the various claimants. the event notice of motion is not served and filed within the time specified with respect to one or more claims, the court shall make its ex parte order ordering payment of such undisputed claims within thirty days by the condemnor.
+Upon the hearing the court shall make its special order after judgment for payment to the various claimants.
+In the event notice of motion is not served and filed within the time specified with respect to one or more claims, the court shall make its ex parte special order after judgment ordering payment of such undisputed claims within thirty days by the condemnor.